splunk/splunk-app-splunkgit/README.md

-This application needs an awsome software called [Splunk](http://www.splunk.com/).
+This application needs an awesome software called [Splunk](http://www.splunk.com/).

-Currently the apllication is testet and the documentation written for MAC OSX 10.7
+Currently the apllication is testet and the documentation written for Mac OS X 10.7

 Installing Splunk
 =================

-Generic installation
+Generic instructions
 --------------------

 - [Download Splunk for your platform](http://www.splunk.com/download?r=productOverview).
 - Unpack/Install Splunk by running the downloaded files.
-- Follow the instruktions on screen
+- Follow the instructions on screen
 - When done continue to *Installing Splunkgit App* section

-MAC OSX 10.7 installation
+Mac OS X 10.7 instructions
 -------------------------

 - Use this [direct link][] to download a gzipped tar ball of Splunk.
 - Open a Terminal
-- Untar/unzip the downloaded file:

-        `tar -xvf <FILE_NAME>`
+- Untar/unzip the downloaded file: `tar -xvf <FILE_NAME>`
-- Start splunk:
+- Start splunk: `<SPLUNK_ROOT>/bin/splunk start`

-        <SPLUNK_ROOT>/bin/splunk start
 `<SPLUNK_ROOT>` is the direcotry where you extracted splunk:

 [direct link]:http://www.splunk.com/index.php/download_track?file=4.2.4/splunk/osx/splunk-4.2.4-110225-Darwin-universal.tgz&platform=MacOS&architecture=x86&version=4.2.4&typed=release&name=osx_installer&d=pro
        "Direct link to Splunk for MAC"